sparker888/sparker888/README.md

 # Welcome to my personal site repo

-## I'm building it with Next.js 13's new project structure
+## I'm building it with Next.js 13's new project structure and server components

 Next.js 13 introduces the `app` directory, changing how we create pages and layouts.